 - Reed Lake.
 Tucked behind the Reed college campus there’s a scenic, well-maintained path that goes through Reed Canyon and around Reed Lake.
 The loop of the canyon is just under 1 mile, making it a great distance for younger hikers.
 Despite being smack in the middle of campus, it’s usually pretty empty.
 And no matter where you are, you’re not far from campus, so it’s easy enough to find your way back home.
 (Says the directionally challenged hiker—this is a good one.)
 3203 SE Woodstock Blvd

 - Hoyt Arboretum.
-Hoyt Arboretum is a wonderful place to see fall color and learn a lot about what trees surround us in the Pacific Northwest.
+Hoyt Arboretum is a wonderful place to see fall color and learn a lot about the trees around us in the Pacific Northwest.
 Start at the visitors’ center and pick up a Meet the Trees activity map (or download it from home).
 You’ll find three routes perfect for families, two about an hour, and one a bit more strenuous at about two hours.
 They also have a one-mile route suitable for strollers.
-(For some other paved jogging/hiking options, check out this post.)
 Along all the routes, you’ll see many different examples of trees, from magnolias to redwoods.
 4000 SW Fairview Blvd

 - Oaks Bottom Wildlife Refuge.
 In addition to the well-known paved path along Springwater Corridor, there’s a lovely mile-ish trail that stretches from Sellwood Park to the tadpole pond about half a mile down the hill from the parking lot on Milwaukie and SE Mitchell.
 If you make it a loop, you’ll end up going 3.1 miles, with about half of it along the streets of Sellwood and Westmoreland.
 Along the trail, you’ll see wooden bridges, views of purple loosestrife in the summer, and maybe even a glimpse of a deer or two.
 SE Milwaukie and SE Mitchell St